 2ND LIEUTANANT KILLS/WOUNDS 50 ENEMY

-Near Holtzwihr, Colmar Pocket, Northeastern France January 26, 1945
+Near Holtzwihr, Colmar Pocket, Northeastern France • January 26, 1945

-With Hollywood good looks, Murphy went on to a long film career (44 films), which included playing himself in a film biography released by Universal-International in 1955 with the same title as the book.
+With Hollywood good looks, Murphy enjoyed a long film career (44 films), which included playing himself in a film biography released by Universal-International in 1955 with the same title as the book.
 The movie version held the record as Universal’s highest-grossing picture until 1975, when the movie Jaws surpassed it.
-Twice married, the father of two sons whom he adorned, Murphy wrote poems and lyrics for country-and-western songs, raised thoroughbred horses, joined the Shriners best known for their hospitals, and worked on behalf of troubled children.
+Twice married, the father of 2 sons whom he adorned, Murphy wrote poems and lyrics for country-and-western songs, raised thoroughbred horses, and joined the Shriners best known for their hospitals.
+Late in life Murphy faced financial challenges and was pursued by the Internal Revenue Service for outstanding tax debts.

 Audie Murphy: To Hell and Back